dblia/ganeti/doc/design-macvtap.rst

 feature modification.
 For a MacVTap device this flag is enabled by default, and it can not be disabled if a user requests to.

-A last hypervisor change will be the introduction of a new method named ``_RemoveStaleMacvtapDevs`` that will remove any remaining MacVTap devices, and which is detailed in the following section.
+A last hypervisor change will be the introduction of a new method that will be used to un-configure instances' NICs and subsequently the persistent MacVTap devices, and which is detailed in the next section.

 Tools changes
 -------------